tenzir/tenzir/web/docs/tql2/operators/splunk.md

 `sourcetype`](https://docs.splunk.com/Splexicon:Sourcetype) that evaluates to a `string`.
 You can use this to set the `sourcetype` per event.

+Regardless of the chosen `sourcetype`, the event itself is given as the value to the `event` key in the top level object being send.

 Defaults to `_json`.

 ### `index = expr (optional)`